 What Are Reversions

-A reversion is a mechanism to move one or more positions that remain unfilled from one Rank Order List to a second Rank Order List within the matching process, so that an attempt can be made to fill the available position(s) with applicants on the second list.
-Within the matching process, unfilled positions are "reverted" from one list (the "Donor") to another (the "Receiver").
+A reversion is a mechanism to move one or more positions that remain unfilled in the matching process from one Rank Order List (the "Donor") to a second Rank Order List (the "Receiver"), so that an attempt can be made to fill the available position(s) with applicants on the second list.

 The Difference Between Reversions and Changing the Number of Available Positions